sysadminmexico/brut3k1t/README.md

 Credit goes out to those who have helped with the overall design and implementation of this project.
 The original design that inspired me to write a full-out bruteforce project was @chinoogawa, with the original __instaBrute__ design.
 Thanks!

-Credit also to @R3C0Nx00.
-Smart kid with brilliant penetration testing knowledge.

 ## 1. Introduction